 Bestival takes place at Dorset’s Lulworth Estate during the first weekend of August.

 Unsurprisingly, Green Gathering have been somewhat leading the way on this.
 Not only has plastic glitter been banned since 2016, Green Gathering are so green that they’re advising against biodegradable glitter this year!

 They’re not keen on so-called BioGlitter until further research has confirmed the impact of biodegradable glitter on fields and watercourses, and until ethical sourcing has been proven.

 Reliant on local produce and solar power, Green Gathering has perhaps the most comprehensive sustainability policy of any British festival.

 Shambala confirmed in a blog post last week that traditional glitter would be banned from this year’s event.
 It will not be available anywhere on site.

-Ticket holders will not be stopped from bringing glitter into the event, but are strongly encouraged to use
+Ticket holders will not be stopped from bringing glitter into the event, but traders will only be permitted to use

 Pangaea isn’t your typical festival, rather it’s an annual one-day event hosted by the University of Manchester Students Union.

 Regardless, they’re members of the Association of Independent Festivals, and as such, have signed the Drastic on